Danil1994/Djangogramm/README.md

 Restricted Access for Guests:
 Unauthorized guests do not have access to user profiles and photos.
 To view content, a user must be registered and logged in.

+## Create fake data.
+Using python -m main_app.create_fake_data to create fake data in th app (posts, users, comment, ect.)
+!WARNING!
+Using `python -m main_app.create_fake_data` you create new photo in the folder "task_11/media/photos".
+But if you drop your DB you don`t delete this photo.
+So if you wont to do it you must clean this folder separately.

+## Admin panel.
+They are created superuser.
+With next parameters:
+--username: admin
+--email: one12@mail.com
+--password: 1234
+Enter it to access the admin panel.

 ## Help to develop